 Examples of our recent and current research projects are listed below:

-- Dr Eleanor Pinnock and Dr Colin Fink are collaborators in a multi-centre EU funded grant co-ordinated by Professor Mike Levin (Imperial College and St Mary’s Hospital Paediatrics, London).
+- Dr Eleanor Pinnock and Professor Colin Fink are collaborators in a multi-centre EU funded grant co-ordinated by Professor Mike Levin (Imperial College and St Mary’s Hospital Paediatrics, London).
 This is a large-scale study aiming to identify genes and pathways that are determinants of susceptibility and severity in life-threatening diseases of childhood.
 Our laboratory will be involved in molecular diagnoses of children recruited to the study with serious invasive bacterial disease.
 We will also utilise next-generation sequencing technology as part of an analysis of the relationship between a specific virulence factor in Neisseria meningitidis and its partner protein within the human host.

 - The company is providing financial support and diagnostic expertise for Professor J Simon Kroll, and Dr Jethro Herberg, Imperial College Research Fellow, Department of Paediatrics, Imperial College London and St Mary’s Hospital in a project looking at acute respiratory infections and host responses in children admitted to hospital.
 The assays for respiratory pathogens have been developed and refined by Dr Edward Sumner working at Micropathology Ltd.

-- The company is providing a Clinical Research Fellowship for financial support for Dr Elizabeth Powell at Imperial College and St Mary’s Hospital Department of Paediatrics, jointly supervised by Professor J Simon Kroll (Imperial College & St Mary’s Hospital ) and Dr Colin Fink (Micropathology Ltd and University of Warwick) in a project looking at the development of the microbiome (bacterial colonisation) in the new born and following these children for the first two years of life.
+- The company is providing a Clinical Research Fellowship for financial support for Dr Elizabeth Powell at Imperial College and St Mary’s Hospital Department of Paediatrics, jointly supervised by Professor J Simon Kroll (Imperial College & St Mary’s Hospital ) and Professor Colin Fink (Micropathology Ltd and University of Warwick) in a project looking at the development of the microbiome (bacterial colonisation) in the new born and following these children for the first two years of life.

 - Micropathology Ltd is performing hepatitis B surface antigen quantitation for the clinical trials unit of Quest Diagnostics as part of a clinical trial concerning hepatitis B infection.